 Compared to the “free” option of doing nothing or “business as usual”, the carbon allowance policy has a large, up-front cost with manageable, contained, on-going running costs similar to VAT or German MwSt.

-But taxes, trading schemes, legislative bans or subsidy programs have significant running costs to maintain the level of carbon policymaking that rationing would make redundant:
+Carbon taxes, trading schemes, legislative bans or subsidy programs also have significant workload and running costs to maintain the level of carbon policymaking:

 - establishing what citizens and industry have to stop doing